Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Geodesic Learning

+For $D'\big(c(t)\big)$, we can use the Jacobian of the decoder as implemented by Pytorch or difference approximation that is similar to $G'(t)$.
 To summarize this part, the overall loss function of our interpolation network is:

 where $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ are the weights to balance these three losses.
+They have a default setting as $\lambda_{1}=1$, $\lambda_{2}=0.001$ and $\lambda_{3}=10$ to ensure a robust performance.
 Under this loss constraint, we can generate interpolations moving along the minimizing geodesic with constant speed and thus fulfill a uniform interpolation.
-The framework of our method is shown in Fig~\ref{framework}.
+The overall geodesic learning algorithm is given in Algorithm~\ref{algorithm}.